 Overview and Purpose

-Students will engage in rigorous undergraduate work with a mentor and present their work in a formal conference environment.
+Students will engage in rigorous undergraduate research with a faculty mentor and present their research in an academic conference environment.

-- Students will demonstrate critical and creative thinking by developing an *original work for presentation.
+- Students will demonstrate critical and creative thinking by developing *original research for presentation.

 - Students will demonstrate communication mastery through presentation of their *original work.

-- Students will demonstrate team work by collaborating with a mentor in the development of this project.
+- Students will demonstrate team research by collaborating with a mentor in the development of this project.

-*Original work is work that was created by a student or a group of students through their own effort in the current academic year.
-Work is considered original even when it is based on the research of others (properly cited) or if it furthers an idea or theme that was created by someone else.
+*Original research is research that was created by a student or a group of students through their own effort in the current academic year.
+Student's research is considered original even when it is based on the research of others (properly cited) or if it furthers an idea or theme that was created by someone else.